balderdashy/sails-docs/concepts/shell-scripts/shell-scripts.md

 sails run hello
 ```

-> If you need to run a script without global access to the `sails` command-line interface (in a Profile, for example), use `node ./node_modules/sails/bin/sails run hello`.
+> If you need to run a script without global access to the `sails` command-line interface (in a Procfile, for example), use `node ./node_modules/sails/bin/sails run hello`.

 ### Example